XENON1T/pax/_sources/format.txt

     :members:
     :undoc-members:

-There are variables within the class that refer to :class:`pax.datastructure.Peak` and :class:`pax.datastructure.SumWaveform` objects.
+There are variables within the class that refer to :class:`pax.datastructure.Peak` and :class:`pax.datastructure.ReconstructedPosition` objects.
 These have their own class structure.
 For example, both S1 and S2 peaks follow the following syntax.

 .. autoclass:: pax.datastructure.Peak
     :members:
     :undoc-members:

-Waveforms, which are not typically saved, follow the following format.
+Each reconstruction algorithm creates a :class:`pax.datastructure.ReconstructedPosition` using just the peak information.

-.. autoclass:: pax.datastructure.SumWaveform
+.. autoclass:: pax.datastructure.ReconstructedPosition
     :members:
     :undoc-members:

-.. autoclass:: pax.datastructure.ReconstructedPosition
+.. autoclass:: pax.datastructure.Hit
     :members:
     :undoc-members:

+Waveforms, which are not typically saved, follow the following format.

-.. autoclass:: pax.datastructure.Hit
+.. autoclass:: pax.datastructure.SumWaveform
     :members:
     :undoc-members: